The UK formally withdrew its membership from the European Union on 31 January 2020.

 The approach taken by mobile operators will depend on commercial incentives, and in this respect, ComReg notes that the mobile market is competitive and the EU roaming arrangements have been very popular with customers.

-If mobile operators were to continue to provide UK RLAH offers, then there would be no immediate change in users’ experience of using their mobile phone services in UK immediately post Brexit.
+If mobile operators were to continue to provide UK RLAH offers, then there would be no immediate change to a consumer’s experience when using their mobile phone services in the UK immediately post Brexit.

-Irrespective of the commercial approach taken by Irish mobile operators, mobile customers will continue to have legal protections related to roaming such as:
+Irrespective of the commercial approach taken by Irish mobile operators, mobile customers will continue to have legal protections around roaming, such as:

 • being informed of any roaming charges they could incur if and when they use mobile devices outside of the EU (including in the UK post-Brexit);

-• being alerted as charges are incurred or the data roaming cap (€61.50 including VAT) are reached;
+• being alerted when charges are incurred or the data roaming cap (€61.50 including VAT) is reached;

 • being informed about how to avoid inadvertent roaming;